ebourg/jsign/README.md

 * LDAP URLs in the Authority Information Access attribute are now ignored and no longer cause an error
 * The error message displayed when the PE certificate table is corrupted has been improved
 * The new `--lazy` signing option skips files that are already signed
+* Jsign now retries loading PKCS#11 keystores if the token is not ready (contributed by Saad Benbouzid)
 * The Yubikey PKCS#11 library is now also searched in the Homebrew installation directory (`/opt/homebrew/lib/`) use on Apple Silicon and on DYLD_LIBRARY_PATH (contributed by ye4241)
 * Upgraded Bouncy Castle LTS to 2.73.10